-1 Introduction
+1. Introduction

-OVERAGE-BASED greybox fuzzing (CGF) is a popular and effective approach for vulnerability discovery.
+Coverage-based greybox fuzzing (CGF) is a popular and effective approach for software vulnerability detection.
 As opposed to blackbox approaches which suffer from a lack of knowledge about the application, and whitebox approaches which incur high overheads due to program analysis and constraint solving, greybox approaches use lightweight code instrumentation.
-American Fuzzy Lop (AFL) [39], its variants [3], [4], [11], [20], [21], [28], [34], as well as Libfuzzer [46] constitute the most widely-used implementations of CGF.
+The American Fuzzy Lop (AFL) fuzzer [31] and its extensions [1], [2], [7], [17], [18], [21], [27] constitute the most widely-used embodiment of CGF.

 CGF technology proceeds by input space exploration via mutation.
 Starting with seed inputs, it mutates them using a pre-defined set of generic mutation operators (such as bitflips).
 Control flows exercised by the mutated inputs are then examined to determine whether they are sufficiently "interesting".
 The lightweight program instrumentation helps the fuzzer make this judgment on the novelty of the control flows.
 Subsequently, the mutated inputs which are deemed sufficiently new are submitted for further investigation, at which point they are mutated further to explore more inputs.
-The aim is to enhance behavioral coverage, and to expose more vulnerabilities in a limited time budget.
+The aim is to enhance greater behavioral coverage, and to expose more vulnerabilities in a limited time budget.

 One of the most significant and well-known limitations of CGF is its lack of input structure awareness.
 The mutation operators of CGF work on the bit-level representation of the seed file.
 Random bits are flipped, deleted, added, or copied from the same or from a different seed file.
 Yet, many security-critical applications and libraries will process highly structured inputs, such as image, audio, video, database, document, or spreadsheet files.
 Finding vulnerabilities effectively in applications processing such widely used formats is of imminent need.
-Mutations of the bitlevel file representation are unlikely to effect any structural changes on the file that are necessary to effectively explore the vast yet sparse domain of valid program inputs.
-More likely than not arbitrary bit-level mutations of a valid file result in invalid files that are rejected by the program's parser before reaching the data processing portion of the program.
+Mutations of the bit-level file representation are unlikely to effect any structural changes on the file that are necessary to effectively explore the vast vet sparse domain of valid program inputs.
+More likely than not arbitrary bit-level mutations of a valid file will result in an invalid file that is rejected by the program's parser before reaching the data processing portion of the program.

-To tackle this problem, two main approaches have been proposed that are based on dictionaries [38] and dynamic taint analysis [32].
+To tackle this problem, two main approaches have been proposed that are based on dictionaries [30] and dynamic taint analysis [25].
 Michał Zalewski, the creator of AFL, introduced the dictionary, a lightweight technique to inject interesting byte sequences or tokens into the seed file during mutation at random locations.
-Zalewski's main concern [43] was that a full support of input awareness might come at a cost of efficiency or usability, both of which are AFL's secret to success.
+Zalewski's main concern [35] was that a full support of input awareness might come at a cost of efficiency or usability, both of which are AFL's secret to success.
 AFL benefits tremendously from a dictionary when it needs to come up with magic numbers or chunk identifiers to explore new paths.
-Rawat et al. [32] leverage dynamic taint analysis [33] and control flow analysis to infer the locations and the types of the input data based on which their tool (VUZZER) knows where and how to mutate the input effectively.
+Rawat et al. [25] leverage dynamic taint analysis [26] and control flow analysis to infer the locations and the types of the input data based on which their tool (VUZZER) knows where and how to mutate the input effectively.
 However, both the dictionary and taintbased approaches do not solve our primary problem: to mutate the high-level structural representation of the file rather than its bit-level representation.
 For instance, neither a dictionary nor an inferred program feature help in adding or deleting complete chunks from a file.